bumpnumb/Pinball/Journal/Introduction.md

  First step is to create a solenoid.
 If you know as little about electronics as me you might ask yourself what a solenoid is.
 Worry not, I got you covered!
  ![Image of spool mechanics](https://www.justscience.in/wp-content/uploads/2017/05/HOW-DOES-A-SOLENOID-WORK.jpg)

  I won't go too much into detail, if you are interested: read up on it!
-It is a spool of insulated copper wire which creates a magnetic field when electricity is applied, the magnetic field can then move a iron rod.
+It is a spool of insulated copper wire which creates a magnetic field when an electric current is applied, the magnetic field can then move a iron rod.
 This is the basic principle that powers the entire machine.
 The force of the moving iron rod is transferred into various motions that make the different parts of the machine move.

  Anyways, since I'm not allowed to buy a pre-assembled one I need copper wire!
  I could not find any place in Sweden that sold insulated copper wire in the quantities that I needed (and more importantly, as one continous wire.
 Soldering mid spool is a nono), at least not without getting some one-off deal with some company.
 I checked aliexpress which is my usual go-to when it comes to electronic parts but the price was surprizingly high and shipping was a no-go!
 Finally I found [ScientificWire](https://www.scientificwire.com/) which sold the right wire at what seemed like a decent price.
 There was just one little problem...
 The minimum order was quite large.